Altrincham History Society

 Altrincham History Society meets monthly from September to May, on the second Tuesday of the month, starting at 7.30pm.

-Meetings are held at Altrincham Town Hall, Market Street, Altrincham WA14 1PG, in the Old Council Chamber, on the first floor (lift available).
-A map showing the location is below...
+Meetings are held at Altrincham Town Hall, Market Street, Altrincham WA14 1PG (pictured below, right) in the Old Council Chamber, on the first floor (lift available).
+A map showing the location is below, left...

-All meetings are on Tuesday evening, starting at 7.30pm.
+All meetings are on Tuesday evenings, starting at 7.30pm.

 If you would like more information about the Society or its meetings, please contact: